-default The default category defines the logging options for those categories where no specific configuration has been defined. general The catch-all.
-Many things still aren't classified into cat- egories, and they all end up here. database Messages relating to the databases used internally by the name server to store zone and cache data. security Approval and denial of requests. config Configuration file parsing and processing. resolver DNS resolution, such as the recursive lookups per- formed on behalf of clients by a caching name server.

-xfer-inZone transfers the server is receiving.xfer-outZone transfers the server is sending.

-notify The NOTIFY protocol. client Processing of client requests.

-unmatched Messages that named was unable to determine the

-class of or for which there was no matching view.
+default The default category defines the logging options for those categories where no specific configuration has been defined general The catch-all Many things still aron't classified into catgeneral and there all and un have 1 / 1 egories, and they all end up here. database Messages relating to the databases used internally by the name server to store zone and cache data. security Approval and denial of requests. config Configuration file parsing and processing. recolver DNS resolution such as the recursive lookups per- formed on helpelf of alients by a caching name conver . . formed on benan of clients by a caching name server. xter-in Zone transfers the server is receiving. xfer-out Zone transfers the server is sending. notify The NOTIFY protocol. client Processing of client requests. unmatched Messages that named was unable to determine the unnuteneu class of or for which there was no matching view. class of of for which there was no matching view.
 A one line summary is also logged to the client category.
-This category is best sent to a file or stderr, by default it is sent to the null channel.
+This category is best sent to a file or stderr, by default it is sent to the null channel. network Network operations. undate Dynamic updates undate-security Approval and denial of update requests apuaties Specify where queries should be leaded to queries Specify where queries should be logged to.

-networkNetwork operations.updateDynamic updates.

-update-securityqueriesApproval and denial of update requests.Specify where queries should be logged to.

 At startup, specifying the category queries will also enable query logging unless querylog option has been specified.
 The query log entry reports the client's IP address and port number, and the query name, class and type.
-It also reports whether the Recursion Desired flag was set (+ if set, - if not set), if the query was signed (S), EDNS was in use (E), if DO (DNSSEC Ok) was set (D), or if query-errorsInformation about queries that resulted in some failure.dispatchDispatching of incoming packets to the server modules where they are to be processed.
+It also reports whether the Recursion Desired flag was set () if each if the many size of (C) EDNC (+ II set, - II not set), II the query was signed (5), EDINS was in use (E), if DO (DNSSEC Ok) was set (D), or if CD (Checking Disabled) was set (C). client 127.0.0.1#62536: query: www.example.com IN AAAA +SE client ::1#62537: guery: $\frac{1}{2} \frac{1}{2} \frac{1}$ 611 A 197 A 199 A 19 Information about quaries that resulted in some failure query-errors Discrimination about queries that resulted in some failure. dispatch Dispatching of incoming packets to the server modules where they are to be processed. dnssec DNSSEC and TSIG protocol processing. lame-servers Lame servers.
+These are misconfigurations in remote servers, discovered by BIND 9 when trying to query these servers during resolution 1.1 Delegation only Lang manine that have have ( delegation-only Delegation only.
+Logs queries that have been forced to NXDOMAIN as the result of a delegation-only zone or a delegation-only in a hint or stub zone declaration.

-CD (Checking Disabled) was set (C).

-client 127.0.0.1#62536: query:

-www.example.com IN AAAA +SE

-client ::1#62537: query:

-www.example.net IN AAAA -SE

-dnssec DNSSEC and TSIG protocol processing.

-lame-servers Lame servers.
-These are misconfigurations in remote servers, discovered by BIND 9 when trying to query those servers during resolution.